Olesya Zhupanska: Education and career

+Works

+Zhupanska has 85 works credited to her.
+Among these includes, “Integrating variable wind load, aerodynamic, and structural analyses towards accurate fatigue life prediction in composite wind turbine blades”, in 2015.

 Recognition

 Zhupanska's research with Air Force Research Laboratory scientist Bob Sierakowski won the 2007 American Society of Mechanical Engineers Boeing Best Paper Award.
 She was named an ASME Fellow in 2017.
 The University of Arizona listed her as one of the 2022 winners of their Women of Impact in Research & Innovation Award.
+She additionally is the recipient of DARPA's Young Faculty Award in 2011.
+In 2012, she was also given the Best Paper Award by the American Society of Composites at the organization's 27th annual conference.